 - You will have 2 weeks to provide the requested information.

-- If you do not respond within two weeks, we may refuse your application.
+- If you do not respond within 2 weeks, we may refuse your application.
 Please check your junk mail and ensure the email address firstname.lastname@example.org is added to your list of valid email addresses.

 You must submit a complete application, including all relevant evidence to support your eligibility claims.

 Do not ask for updates on your application

 Please do not ask for an update on your application.
 We assess all applications in order of when they were submitted.

 The assessment team is also responsible for responding to enquiries and we prioritise assessment of applications.
 Unnecessary enquiries slow down application processing times.

 You must submit your application and all documents via the Live in Melbourne portal.
 We will not accept any applications or documents via email.